AnthonyRonca/JammingSolution/README.md

-# Getting Started with Create React App
+# Getting Started with the JammyLand Create React App

+Visit the React App hosted at [http://JammyLand.surge.sh](http://JammyLand.surge.sh) to view it in your browser.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts